tensorflow/compression/docs/api_docs/python/tfc/Y4MDataset.md

 Warning: SOME ARGUMENTS ARE DEPRECATED: `(output_shapes, output_types)`.
 They will be removed in a future version.
 Instructions for updating:
 Use output_signature instead

+Note: The current implementation of `Dataset.from_generator()` uses `tf.numpy_function` and inherits the same constraints.
+In particular, it requires the dataset and iterator related operations to be placed on a device in the same process as the Python program that called `Dataset.from_generator()`.
+In particular, using `from_generator` will preclude the use of tf.data service for scaling out dataset processing.
+The body of `generator` will not be serialized in a `GraphDef`, and you should not use this method if you need to serialize your model and restore it in a different environment.

 The `generator` argument must be a callable object that returns an object that supports the `iter()` protocol (e.g. a generator function).